-Size 5 x 7i-Size 5 x 7i-During the last quarter of a century, medical science has made great strides.
-In former years so little was known of any way by which the suffering of childbirth could be lessened and the danger prevented, hut in this dawn of the twentieth century it is known how now the suffering can be almost totally conquered, while the danger can be almost entirely prevented, and in this little book is told how.
-The advice and information is practical, simple and reliable, and ail women who are net already familiar with these truths, should read this book nURSIHG HAnDBOOKS,
+Size 5 x 7iDuring the last quarter of a century, medical science has made great strides.
+In former years so little was known of any way by which the suffering of childbirth could be lessened and the danger prevented, but in this dawn of the twentieth century it is known how now the suffering can be almost totally conquered, while the danger can be almost entirely prevented, and in this little book is told how.
+The advice and information is practical, simple and reliable, and all women who are net already familiar with these truths, should read this book nURSIHG HAnDBOOKS,